Maddocent/ExData_Plotting1/README.md

 "./images" -> contains the plots ("plot1.png", "plot2.png", "plot3.png", "plot4.png"

-"./code/image_code" -> contains the 4 R files to create the seperate plots ("plot1.R", "plot2.R", "plot3.R", "plot4.R")
+"./code/plots_code" -> contains the 4 R files to create the seperate plots ("plot1.R", "plot2.R", "plot3.R", "plot4.R")

-The complete code can be found in "./code" -> "Assignment_Course_Project_1.Rmd"
+The complete code (both in R and Rmd) can be found in "./code" -> "Assignment_Course_Project_1.R" and "Assignment_Course_Project_1.Rmd"

 ##################################################################################################################################